 - Full payment is required for all advanced reservations

-- A full refund will be granted with at least 8 days notice of cancellation.
-Between 24 hours and 7 days notice of cancellation a 3% cancellation fee will be applied.
-Within 24 hours of the ride, the trip becomes non-refundable
+- A full refund, less a 3% cancellation fee, will be granted with at least 48 hours’ notice of cancellation.
+Within 48 hours of the ride, the trip becomes non-refundable

 - Riders must allow an extra 45 minutes for paperwork, safety speeches and demonstrations, adjustment of equipment, etc. For example, a group going on a two hour ride, will actually spend approximately two hours and forty-five minutes with us.
 All times listed on this website are the check in times.
 Your party must arrive at the corral by this time and can expect to depart on the trail ride approximately 45 minutes after the stated check in time

 - Glacier National Park can be crowded during peak season.
 This means that getting through the entrance gates, finding parking, and traversing from the east side to the west side (or vice versa) can take longer than expected.
 Please allow plenty of time for your activities as refunds will not be granted for late arrivals.
-Also, due to increased visitation to Glacier National Park during the summer months, occasionally the National Park Service has to manage entry into the Park via a “one car in, one car out” policy.
-If this happens, it is critical that you have a copy of your confirmation so that you can prove your need to enter the Park.
+Also, due to increased visitation to Glacier National Park during the summer months, the National Park Service has implemented a ticketed entry system.
+They may also have closures and manage entry into the Park via a “one car in, one car out” policy.
+In either case, it is critical that you have a copy of your confirmation so that you can prove your need to enter the Park.
 Please print or download a copy of your confirmation and bring that with you.
 Note there is little to no cell phone reception in the Park, so you will need to be able to access the confirmation offline.